-Many vintage items are becoming more and more popular in today’s fashion trends.
-From clothes to hair styles and even jewelry; many vintage items are back in style.
-There are many different type of vintage jewelry available because, as you can imagine, there have been many popular styles over the last century.
+Vintage items are becoming more and more popular in today’s fashion trends.
+From clothes to hair styles and jewelry; retro designed items are getting back in style.

-As with anything vintage, jewelry pieces become more expensive and valuable the older they get.
-Because older pieces are usually costly many modern jewelry manufactures have begun to make jewelry lookalike of vintage pieces.
-Often times manufactures are able to create the exact same pieces from the exact same materials that were used for the original pieces.
-The only difference is the new items cost much less because they have less importance attached to them.
+Often times, these manufacturers are able to recreate identical pieces from the same materials that were used for the original pieces.
+The only difference is that the new items cost lesser because they have less history and heritage attached to them.

 1920’s – Square and plain pieces of jewelry were popular in this era.
-May earrings and bracelets of the time were designed of square metals, or plastics.
-Rings were often plain bands and necklaces often only had a simple pendant.
-In this era there were also many broaches made of metals or plastics that were extremely popular.
+Many earrings and bracelets were designed of square metals, or plastics.
+Rings were often plain bands and necklaces were made in simple pendant designs.

-1930’s – The bigger the better in the 30’s and many jewelry pieces were designed to be seen.
-However many jewelry pieces were made from small amounts of metal and often used plastics or glass.
-Diamonds and other stones were not popular at this time and many pieces of jewelry were intricately designed to make up for the lack of stones.
+1930’s – The bigger the better.
+That’s how things were in the 30’s and many jewelry pieces were designed to be bold and loud.
+Diamonds and other stones were not popular at this time and jewelry were intricately crafted to make up for the lack of stones.

 1940’s – Floral design was popular in the 40’s.
-Many earrings, broaches and even necklaces had floral themes.
-Stones became popular again in this era and often times many little stones were used to make elaborate designs instead of using one large stone.
-Beaded jewelry also became popular at this time and many women displayed bracelets made with beaded stones or other beads.
+The use of center stones became popular again and many little stones were used to make elaborate designs instead of using one large stone.
+Beaded jewelry also became popular at this time.

 1950’s – Metal was extremely in fashion in the 50’s and nearly every piece of jewelry was made from pure metal.
-The metal was often elaborately designed and large, in part to make up for the lack of stones.
-Many different types of metal were used in the same pieces and in this era it is common to find silver and gold in the same piece of jewelry.
+The metal was often elaborately designed to make up for the lack of stones.
+It is common to find a combination silver and gold in the same piece of jewelry.

-1960’s- Earthy became the trend in the 60’s many pieces of jewelry were designed to take on earthy tones and themes.
+1960’s – The trend in the 60’s many pieces of jewelry were designed to take on earthy tones and themes.
 Wooden beads and pendants were often used to decorate necklaces and bracelets.
-Additionally thread jewelry became popular and braided and woven bracelets were common among the youth.
-Rings were not high in style in this period and they it is rare to find an actual ring from the 60’s.
+Additionally, thread jewelry became popular among the youths.

 1970’s – With the 70’s came the return of plastic jewelry.
-Necklaces, earrings, rings and bracelets were all made from plastic.
-Many pieces were large and mad of bright colors that helped them to stand out.
-This is the era where jewelry was changed to match every outfit and occasion.
-Often times pieces were made from simple shapes and pieces were relatively inexpensive for the time.
+Necklaces, earrings, rings and bracelets were frequently made from plastic.
+Many pieces were large and made of bright colors to help them to stand out.